71/dance/test/suite/commands/select-line-end.md

 # down-skip-eol-2
 [up](#initial)

-- .select.down.jump { count: 2, skipEol: true }
+- .select.down.jump { count: 2, avoidEol: true }

 As explained above, the 4th character should be selected because it's on the desired column.